This publication is best viewed as a PDF.

 Chapter 2

-What do you know about the cultural values and norms of the underrepresented audiences with which you will be working?
+What do you know about the values and norms of the hard-to-reach audiences with which you will be working?
 How can you learn more about the audience?

 How might these affect programming?

-Just as the ethnic diversity of the United States is increasing, so too is its economic diversity.
+The economic variability in the United States is changing.
 Nearly one in five American youth live in poverty (Annie E. Casey Foundation, 2022).
 Living in poverty, or near poverty, can isolate young people from youth programs and other community resources.

 Annie E. Casey Foundation.
 (2022).
 2022 Kids Count Data Book. https://www.aecf.org/resources/2022-kids-count-data-book